tach9593/garden-quotes-viewer/README.md

 **Step 3**: Run "npm install".
 Make sure the node modules folder is installed.

 **Step 4**: Now open your IDE.
 You need to build the Springboot project.
 Using your IDE, import the project quoteservice from your local file system.
 Run a Maven install build target to create the jar.
 Find the location of the executable jar and double click on  quoteservice-0.0.1-SNAPSHOT.jar.
-There currently isn't easy way to terminate the microservice (See TODO).
+There currently isn't an easy way to terminate the microservice (See TODO #7).
 You'll need to manually kill the running process on your machine.
 Make sure the Tests run successfully:
 [INFO] Results:
 [INFO]